Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/11-authenticated-requests/04-authtestone.md

 1. Make sure both the server and client are running.
 2. Open the console.
 3. Go to Step 8.
 4. Press the button.
-You will probably see an empty array:
+Since you've just created your user, you will probably see an empty array.
+This is coming from the Postgres table:
 ![screenshot](assets/04-authtestone.PNG)